Yrcd27/-Pet-care-appointment-system-/README.md

-﻿# 🐾 PawCare - Pet Care Appointment System
+﻿# 🐾 PawCare - Appointments System & Service Tracker for a Pet Care

 PawCare is a comprehensive pet care appointment management solution that includes both a web application and a desktop application.
 This system allows pet owners to schedule appointments for various pet care services and enables staff to manage services efficiently.